sasa1977/exactor/README.md

 definfo :msg, state: {...}, when: ..., do: ...
 ```

-Note: all call/cast matches take place at the `handle_call` or `handle_cast` level.
-The interface function simply passes the arguments to appropriate `gen_server` function.
+Note: all start/call/cast matches take place at the `handle_*` callbacks.
+Generated interface functions simply pass the arguments to appropriate `gen_server` function.
 Consequently, if a match fails, the server will crash.

 ## Skipping interface funs